The Direct Method of Teaching English: Ideas, Explanations and Sample Lessons

 How to Extend This Lesson

-There are many ways to extend this lesson.
-We might close with me writing the names of the places on the pictures themselves, and then having the students add them all to their notebooks.
 We might learn more place names and create a “classroom city” for students to navigate, and then focus on not where they are going but how to get there, learning directions and how to give them.

 Or we could label places on maps of our town or our school (if we learn the names of different classrooms and subjects).

-We could learn ordinal numbers (first, second, third), and ask students to move from place to place in a particular order—maybe one student is the bus driver, and has to take other students to their destinations and drop them off in order….
+We could learn ordinal numbers (first, second, third), and ask students to move from place to place in a particular order—maybe one student is the bus driver and has to take other students to their destinations and drop them off in order….